 When viewed down a microscope, chromosomes usually look fairly straight.
 In R20 a little piece of genetic material is missing from each end of one of the number 20 chromosomes, and the ends fuse together to form a ring.
 This happens very early in pregnancy.
 It happens sporadically (by chance) and therefore does not usually affect more than one child in the family.

-The first symptom of R20 is usually epilepsy and can start at any time from day one of life until 17 years.
-Patients may have mild learning difficulties before the start of epilepsy.
+The first symptom of R20 is usually epilepsy.
+This can start at any time from day one of life until 17 years.
+The person may have a mild learning disability before the start of epilepsy.

 The start of epilepsy in R20 often comes before a decline in the person’s learning abilities and behaviour.
-Behaviour problems may be severe and can deteriorate to the extent that many children are referred to a child psychiatric service before the diagnosis is made.
+Behaviour problems can be severe and deteriorate to the extent that many children are referred to specialist services before the diagnosis is made.

-Examining the child’s chromosomes under a microscope makes the diagnosis.
+A diagnosis is made by examining the child’s chromosomes under a microscope.
 This involves a blood test.

 The long-term prognosis of R20 is variable and depends on the person, the severity of the epilepsy and the associated learning and behavioural problems.
 More studies are needed to clarify the longer-term outlook for people with R20.

 This resource is freely available as part of Epilepsy Action’s commitment to improving life for all those affected by epilepsy.